Lamborghini Aventador: SC18 Alston

 Unveiled in November 2018, the SC18 Alston is a track-focused one-off created for a customer in close collaboration with Lamborghini's motorsport division Squadra Corse.
 Based on the SVJ, it incorporated aerodynamic elements taken from the Huracán GT3 and the Huracán Super Trofeo EVO.
 Main features included a large adjustable carbon-fibre rear wing, Huracán GT3 front air intakes on the hood, unique Veneno-like wheels, a one-off exhaust system, rear lights from the Centenario, rear fenders, hood scoops and the central fin from the Huracán Super Trofeo Evo, and a new front bumper.
 All these changes gave it 759 hp and 720 Nm of torque.
-The mechanical components and drive train remained the same as the donor car.
+The mechanical components and drivetrain remained the same as the donor car.

 SC20 Alston

 A one-off bespoke model developed in collaboration with Lamborghini Squadra Corse, the Alston SC20 followed a similar ethos to the Aventador J with its barchetta body and added elements from the track-oriented Essenza SCV12.
 It featured a detuned variant of the 6.5 L V12 used on the Essenza, now rated at 759 hp at 8,500 rpm and 531 lbft of torque at 6,750 rpm.
-Visual changes to the car, aside from the speedster styling included a distinctive front splitter, side mirrors from the Essenza SCV12, specially designed headlights, elongated front hood air intakes similar to the Huracan GT3 Evo, and a carbon fibre rear spoiler which offers three configurations for varying levels of downforce.
+Visual changes to the car, aside from the speedster styling, included a distinctive front splitter, side mirrors from the Essenza SCV12, specially designed headlights, elongated front hood air intakes similar to the Huracan GT3 Evo, and a carbon fibre rear spoiler which offers three configurations for varying levels of downforce.
 It was painted Bianco Fu white with Blu Cepheus accents.
 The interior featured Nero Cosmos leather with Blu Cepheus accents.